TIBCOSoftware/snappydata/docs/quickstart.md

 Welcome to the Getting Started section! <br>
 In this section, multiple options are provided for getting started with TIBCO ComputeDB.

-<heading2>Before you begin<heading2>

-You must first [download and extract](install.md) the TIBCO ComputeDB product distribution, navigate to the TIBCO ComputeDB product root directory and [start the cluster](howto/start_snappy_cluster.md).

 Depending on your preference, you can try any of the following options:

 * [TIBCO ComputeDB with Spark distribution](quickstart/getting_started_with_your_spark_distribution.md)